Arckimede/IntermediatePythonSimulations/PerturbationModel/README.md

 A physics-based simulation of satellite motion around Earth, comparing an ideal two-body orbit with a more realistic J2-perturbed model.

-Built with Python, NumPy, SciPy, and Matplotlib, this project demonstrates how small physical effects (Earth’s oblateness) influence long-term orbital motion.
+Built with Python, NumPy, SciPy and Matplotlib, this project demonstrates how small physical effects (Earth’s oblateness) influence long-term orbital motion.

 ## 📦 Technologies